vierge-noire/cakephp-fixture-factories/README.md

 Let us consider for example a model Articles, related to multiple Authors, while each author has an address in the model Addresses.

-This could be for example the ArticleFactory, with a random title and content and two authors per default.
+This could be for example the ArticleFactory, with a random title and body and two authors per default.
 ```$xslt
 namespace App\Test\Factory;